JamesTu-jtjt/Nasa2022Hackathon/James_Hankathon/README.md

   ## main.py
   ### **Usage**
-     Go to the search bar on top and type **Earth**  &#8594; Hit the **Go** button  &#8594; now you can see the result of your search  &#8594; Press the **Change style** button to see a wide range of stylistic changes to the Earth image.
+    Go to the search bar on top and type **Earth** ; Hit the **Go** button;
+    See the result of your search;
+    Press the **Change style** button to see a wide range of stylistic changes to the Earth image.

   ### **Logic Flow**
-    input the keywords &#8594;  downloads the first image queried in "https://images.nasa.gov/" to the assets folder  &#8594;  pass the image and a given style image to the StylizeImg.py file to train &#8594; result is a new image of the two images, content and style, combined and visualized  &#8594;  utilizes PyQt5 to implement an interactive GUI for more accessible and observable results
+    Input keywords: Downloads the first image queried in "https://images.nasa.gov/" to the assets folder;
+    Pass the image and a given style image to the StylizeImg.py file to train; Result is a new image of the two images, content and style, combined and visualized;
+    Utilizes PyQt5 to implement an interactive GUI for more accessible and observable results

   ## NasaAPICrawler.py